5 Ways to Master Warehouse Inventory Control for 3PLs | FulFillor

 1. Leverage a Warehouse Management System (WMS)

 Today, the backbone of inventory management is leveraging a next-gen Warehouse Management System (WMS).
 As the digital brain of your warehouse, a WMS puts your inventory information in one place, in real time, and automates critical functions to avoid errors from manual processes.
+A modern WMS functions as a centralized inventory tracking system that supports multi-client inventory management across shared 3PL warehouse environments.

 • Real-time, Centralized Inventory Management: A WMS ensures clear visibility into the amount of stock available, what’s running low, and the warehouse location.
 This real-time visibility supports proactive decisions and avoids expensive stockouts or overstock conditions.